gamerwaves/Slack-to-MC-Bridge-MC-Mod-/README.md

 # Slack MC Bridge

-## **IMPORTANT**
+## **IMPORTANT FOR USERS AND DEVELOPERS**

-INSTALL THE MODRINTH APP AND THEN INSTALL [THIS MRPACK](https://github.com/gamerwaves/Slack-to-MC-Bridge-MC-Mod-/raw/refs/heads/main/Slack-MC-Bridge%201.0.0.mrpack) INTO A NEW INSTANCE BY DOING THIS: NEW INSTANCE -> FROM FILE!!!\
+INSTALL THE MODRINTH APP AND THEN INSTALL [THIS MRPACK](https://github.com/gamerwaves/Slack-to-MC-Bridge-MC-Mod-/raw/refs/heads/main/Slack-MC-Bridge%201.0.0.mrpack) INTO A NEW INSTANCE BY DOING THIS: NEW INSTANCE -> FROM FILE!!!

 Animated emojis dont work.
 Emojis with dashes dont work to send to slack because all - are replaced with a _.